dmattbergstrom/GameTrendAnalytics/README.md

 * Twitch API

 ## How to install
 Download the application as a .zip.
-The architecture and a short desciption of files and maps is presented below.
+The architecture and a short desciption of files and folders is presented below.

 ## Architecture
 ```